50 Unhealthiest Foods You Could Ever Buy at the Supermarket

 Frozen whipped topping

 Sorry, but that frozen white stuff isn’t as harmless as it looks—especially the lower fat versions.
 “Just because something seems to have less fat than the real thing doesn’t make it the better choice,” says Pine.
 “Whipped toppings are mixtures of hydrogenated vegetable oils, corn syrup, high fructose corn syrup, and artificial flavors.
 Just eat real whipped cream to top your treat.
 Homemade whipped cream is super easy to make and you can control the level of sweetness.”
-Also, check out these healthier swaps for sweet candy.

 Don’t be fooled by the probiotic branding.
 “One leading brand of probiotic yogurt has a whopping 19g of sugar per 4.4-ounce container of the blueberry flavor,” says Whiteson.
 “That’s as much sugar as a Twinkie, in a smaller-than-average serving size!
 What really creates a sugar rush is what they’re including in commercial yogurts these days.
 Fruit, especially the syrupy kind mixed into store-bought yogurts, is a common culprit.
 Candied nuts or sweetened granola toppings quickly bring the yogurt well beyond the sugar content of an entire doughnut.”
 Instead opt for a high protein, high calcium, low sugar, lowfat option like Icelandic Provisions Skyr to keep both muscles and bones healthy and strong.